El Salvador Legal Currency: From Dollarization to the Bitcoin Experiment

 It might become more confusing now that businesses are no longer required to accept Bitcoin payments.

-Withdrawing cash from a local bank or credit card.
-You can withdraw money from local bank ATMs, but using machines not affiliated with your bank typically incurs a fee.
-ATMs are widely available in most towns, making access to cash convenient.
+You can withdraw money from local bank ATMs, but using machines not affiliated with your bank usually incurs a fee.
+ATMs are commonly available in mid-to-large cities; however, most smaller towns near rural areas lack ATMs.

-Withdrawing cash from a Bitcoin wallet.
-Withdrawing cash from a Bitcoin wallet is more difficult as Bitcoin ATMs are only available in the largest cities and popular surf destinations.
+Withdrawing cash from a Bitcoin wallet is more challenging, as Bitcoin ATMs are primarily located in major cities and popular surf destinations.
+This may become even more problematic when the government sells its Chivo ATMs.

-This may become even more difficult with the removal of Chivo ATMs.
-El Salvador is required to sell its Chivo ATMs due to an agreement with the International Monetary Fund (IMF).
+At some point in 2025, El Salvador is required to sell its Chivo ATMs due to an agreement with the International Monetary Fund (IMF).

 El Salvador Legal Currency